scipy-conference/scipy_proceedings/papers/adam_richie-halford/adam_richie-halford.rst

 complexity and steep learning curve associated with a transition to cloud computing, it remains inaccessible to many researchers.

 A number of Python libraries have sought to close this gap by allowing users to interact seamlessly with AWS resources from within their Python environment.
-For example, Pywren :cite:`jonas2017` enables users to run their existing Python code on AWS Lambda, providing convenient distributed execution for jobs that fall within the limits of this service (currently maximum 300 seconds of execution time, 1.5 GB of RAM, 512 MB of local storage, and no root access).
+For example, Cottoncandy allows users to store and access numpy array data on Amazon S3 :cite:`anwar_o_nunez_elizalde_2017_1034342`.
+Pywren :cite:`jonas2017` enables users to run their existing Python code on AWS Lambda, providing convenient distributed execution for jobs that fall within the limits of this service (currently maximum 300 seconds of execution time, 1.5 GB of RAM, 512 MB of local storage, and no root access).
 These limitations are impractical for many data-oriented workloads, that require more RAM and local storage, longer compute times, and complex dependencies.
 The AWS Batch service offers a platform for workloads with these requirements.